Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 ## 4. Pull Requests

+Typically, you would review your notes and commit messages then summarize them for your pull request description.
+NOTE: You can have more than one commit for a PR.

 ### A. Pull Request Titles

 - By default, GitHub sets the PR title to the commit message of the commit for the branch, but you should edit the PR title to be more human-readable.